-Second World War and possibly for a period of time prior to the war.
-He was involved in the production of the
+during the Second World War and for at least a year prior to the war.
+He was involved in the production of

-This is the only photo I have of Gramps while he was at Curtiss.
+This is the only photo I have of my Grandfather while he was at Curtiss.

-He's kneeling in the first row, far left, with jacket and tie...
+He's kneeling in the bottom row, far left, with jacket and tie.

 Project 914 Archives (S.Donacik collection) -

 I have no information as to the identities of the other folks in this photo other than the woman second from